On the Krein-Rutman theorem and beyond: Introduction

-The above theorem in particular applies to a positive and irreducible semigroup which is eventually norm continuous and its generator has compact resolvent (see for instance Corollary~{VI.1.13} in \cite{MR1721989} and for the definition of an eventually norm continuous).
+The above theorem in particular applies to a positive and irreducible semigroup which is eventually norm continuous and its generator has compact resolvent (see for instance Corollary~{VI.1.13} in \cite{MR1721989}).
 In that case indeed, one can show that $s(\LL) > - \infty$, $\Sigma_+(\LL)$ is bounded and consists of poles, so that $\Sigma_+(\LL) = \{ s(\LL) \}$ and the essential growth bound $\omega_{\rm ess}(S)$ associated to the essential spectrum (see for instance \cite[Sec~14.1]{MR3616245} for a definition) satisfies $\omega_{\rm ess}(S) < \omega(S) = s(\LL)$.
 The theorem was motivated and successfully applied to Boltzmann like transport operator \cite{MR230531}, cell division operator \cite{Diekmann1984}, age structured equation \cite{MR902796} and selection-mutation dynamics~\cite{MR923493}.
 We also refer to \cite[Ch.~VI]{MR1721989} and \cite{MR3616245} for other numerous applications.
 Although very general and quite efficient, we formulate several criticisms about the above result.

 - The exponential convergence result is definitively not constructive and that approach is not able to say anything about the weak dissipative case (a framework we will introduce latter, see in particular Section~\ref{subsect:AboutWeakDissip}).